pharaun13/maleficarum-rabbitmq/README.md

 - Added a connection manager class - it should be used to access rabbit mq connections in a seemless way.
 Direct access to the connection is still available but should be avoided.
 - Added support for connection sources with defined priority.
 - Added support for transient connections - automatically closed after each use.
 Transient connections cannot be used as command sources.

+## [7.1.0] - 2018-09-14
+### Changed
+- When attempting to create a connection there will be a double retry from now on.
+(Exactly 3 attempts will be made to establish the connection).
+- Increased connection timeout parameters from 3s to 10s.

 ## [7.0.0] - 2017-08-03
 ### Changed